All about Raptors

 Raptors are usually divided into two categories- diurnal (day-hunters/awake during the day) and nocturnal (night hunters/awake at night).
 Some of the nocturnal raptors are also considered crepuscular hunters because they hunt just before sunrise and during and just after dusk.
 All of our non-owl education ambassadors (the hawks, falcons and vultures) are diurnal raptors.
 Most owls are nocturnal but there are several species that are diurnal which include Northern Pygmy Owls, Short-Eared Owls, and Burrowing Owls.
 Our nocturnal education ambassadors are the Great-horned Owls, the Screech Owls, Tito the Barn Owl and Spooky the Barred Owl.
 Nocturnal raptors rely on hearing more so than vision, which is the opposite for diurnal raptors whose vision far exceeds their hearing.

-Because owls are hunting at night, when there is less light they rely on extremely powerful hearing in order to locate and catch prey.
+Because owls are hunting at night, when there is less light they rely on extremely powerful hearing in order to locate and catch prey, though their vision and night vision are advanced as well.
 Their facial feathers, also called facial discs channel sounds into their ears at such a fast rate (30 millionths of a second) that a 3D image is created from where exactly sound/movement is coming from.
 This is called stereoscopic hearing.
 Owls ears are also located asymmetrically on their skull which allows them to channel sounds from above and below them.

 The eyes of nocturnal owls are also especially evolved for their hunting style.
 Owls eyes are extremely large and have high amounts of rod cells, which are the light sensitive cells of the eye.
 Owls have about 70% binocular vision.
 Their eyes are fixed in their sockets, so they can't actually move their eyes, which is why they have such a large range of motion in how far they can turn their head, which is about 270 degrees.
 Owls are able to do this because they have 14 vertebrae in their necks- which is twice as many as humans, and giraffes.
 For more information on owls, owlpages is a great resource.

 Diurnal raptors, unlike nocturnal owls, rely much more on their vision in order to locate and catch prey.
 Hawks and falcons for example have vision that is eight times stronger than humans.
-This enables them to see and distinguish their prey from far away.
+This enables them to see and distinguish their prey from far away and high above.

 *All raptors also have a third eyelid known as the nictitating membrane which is used to clean the surface of the eye, but also to protect it when birds are traveling at high speeds or through brush that could damage the cornea.

-Most raptors eat a variety of small mammals and birds.
+Most raptors eat a variety of small mammals, and birds.
 Depending on where they live, a lot of them will also eat small reptiles like lizards, frogs, and snakes.
+Some will also eat crabs, crayfish and other aquatic prey.
 Smaller falcons and owls will also eat moths, worms, dragon flies and other insects.
 Eagles will also eat fish and larger mammals.
 For more info and species specific diets , Cornell Lab of Ornithology is a good resource!

 Talons are what differentiate raptors from other birds.
 They use their powerful talons to catch, carry and kill prey.
 Talon force of birds of prey can be incredible strong.
 Great Horned Owls can deliver 850+ pounds of pressure with their talons.
 Toes and talons of raptors work like ratcheting devices that clamp down on prey and are incredibly hard to loosen.
 Depending on the raptor, the foot will have a different formation of talons.
 Anisodactyl, with three toes forward and one behind (the hallux) is the most common- hawks, eagles and falcons are are all anisodactyl.
 Owls are zygodactyl which means they can alternate between three forward or two in front and two in back.
 When perched they usually have two forward and two back but when hunting or in flight, their 4th digit swivels to the front.